NuGet/docs.microsoft.com-nuget/docs/consume-packages/consuming-packages-authenticated-feeds.md

 #### Available NuGet credential providers for Visual Studio

-There is a credential provider built into the Visual Studio to support Azure DevOps.
+There is a credential provider built into Visual Studio to support Azure DevOps.

 Available plug-in credential providers include: